datatogether/sql_util/README.md

 ## Getting Involved

 We would love involvement from more people!
 If you notice any errors or would like to submit changes, please see our [Contributing Guidelines](./.github/CONTRIBUTING.md).

-We use GitHub issues for [tracking bugs and feature requests](https://github.com/datatogether/REPONAME/issues) and Pull Requests (PRs) for [submitting changes](https://github.com/datatogether/REPONAME/pulls)
+We use GitHub issues for [tracking bugs and feature requests](https://github.com/datatogether/sqlutil/issues) and Pull Requests (PRs) for [submitting changes](https://github.com/datatogether/sqlutil/pulls)

-## [Optional section(s) on Installation (actually using the service!), Architecture, Dependencies, and Other Considerations]

-[fill  out this section if the repo contains deployable/installable code]

 ## Usage